Gamification of learning: Benefits

 Referring to how video games provide increasingly difficult challenges to players, game designer Amy Jo Kim has suggested that every educational scenario could be set up to operate this way.
 This game mechanic which involves tracking players' learning in the game, and responding by raising the difficulty level of tasks at just the right moment, keeps players from becoming unnecessarily frustrated with tasks that are too difficult, as well as keeps players from becoming bored with tasks that are too easy.
 This pacing fosters continued engagement and interest which can mean that learners are focused on educational tasks, and may get into a state of flow, or deeply absorbed in learning.

 In gamified e-learning platforms, massive amount of data are generated as a result of user interaction and action within the system.
 These actions and interactions can be properly sampled, recorded, and analyzed.
 Meaningful insights on performance behaviors and learning objectives can be useful to teachers, learners, and application developers to improve the learning.
 These insights can be in form of a quick feedback to learners on the learning objectives while the learner still operates within the rules of play.
 Data generated from games can also be used to uncover patterns and rules to improve the gamified e-learning experience.

+Another study shows that adding game-like features to education can help students stay motivated, learn better, and work well with others.
+The study also shows how gamification can help students build useful skills for school and their future jobs.
+With mobile technology and cloud storage, students and teachers can access learning tools anytime, even in remote areas.
+The study points out that gamification is still seen as a side tool, but it could become more important over time.
+It also recommends more research on how well gamification works in different places and over longer periods, especially in countries that are updating their education systems.

-In a large systematic review of the literature regarding the application of gamification in Higher Education benefits where identified such as positive effects in student engagement, attitude, performance, and enjoyment although these are mediated by the context and design.
+In a large systematic review of the literature regarding the application of gamification in Higher Education, benefits that were identified included positive effects in student engagement, attitude, performance, and enjoyment although these are mediated by the context and design.
+A study on gamification in university courses found that thoughtfully integrating game elements into academic content can significantly improve student motivation, participation, and perceived learning.
+These insights that for gamification to succeed broadly, universities must support educators with hands-on training and opportunities for innovation, making it a promising strategy to enhance both teaching quality and student engagement.